MaChengYuan/final_work/README.md

 ## Main File description

-* init.py is file for activation of whole system
+* init.py : file for activation of whole system

-main.py is file for user interface of telegram
+* main.py is file for user interface of telegram

-function.py is file for storage of functions linked to main.py
+* function.py is file for storage of functions linked to main.py

-mongodb_read.py is file containing funcion of CRUD for MONGODB
+* mongodb_read.py is file containing funcion of CRUD for MONGODB

-retrain.py could activate RoBERT model to train
+* retrain.py could activate RoBERT model to train

-recommend.py contains function to train SASrec sequential prediction model
+* recommend.py contains function to train SASrec sequential prediction model